KABB: Becoming a Fox affiliate

 In November 1993, Broadcasting & Cable magazine reported that River City was close to buying KRRT, then owned by Paramount Stations Group, even though River City had owned KABB since 1989.
 Reports circulated that such a deal would include affiliation with the new UPN network, then in the early formative stages, for its non-Fox independent stations.
 Though KABB secured the UPN affiliation as part of a group deal with River City, and Baker had told Variety that River City had been interested in a second San Antonio station since 1992, nothing came of this, in part because River City realized that changes to media ownership rules would come too late to permit River City to exercise its option to purchase KRRT in a timely manner.

 In August 1994, Paramount sold KRRT and WLFL in Raleigh, North Carolina.
 The buyer for KRRT was a group owned by Myron Jones and John Kanzius; Jones and Kanzius were involved with Jet Broadcasting, owner of WJET-TV in Erie, Pennsylvania, and River City principal Barry Baker had gotten to know them at industry meetings.
-The concept of KABB assuming KRRT's operations under a local marketing agreement surfaced again in November 1994, this time with the Fox affiliation moving from channel 35 to channel 29.
+The concept of KABB assuming KRRT's operations under a local marketing agreement (LMA) surfaced again in November 1994, this time with the Fox affiliation moving from channel 35 to channel 29.